fingolfin/gap-snapshots/pkg/semigroups/libsemigroups/docs/source/install.rst

 Debug mode and verbose mode significantly degrade the performance of ``libsemigroups``.
 Compiling with ``fmt`` enabled increases build times significantly.
-Note that the flags ``--enable-fmt`` and ``--with-external-fmt`` are indendent of each other, and so both flags should be included to enable ``fmt`` and use an external ``fmt``.
+Note that the flags ``--enable-fmt`` and ``--with-external-fmt`` are independent of each other, and so both flags should be included to enable ``fmt`` and use an external ``fmt``.

 Make install